banisterious/obsidian-oneirometrics/docs/planning/roadmap.md

 - Some features may be combined or split during development
 - All features are subject to change

+For details about the date tools implementation, see [Date Tools Plan](./features/date-tools.md).

-## Custom Date Filter Improvements
+### Custom Date Filter Improvements
 - [ ] Multi-month view
 - [ ] Week numbers
 - [ ] Preview optimization